 According to Lt.
 Morin, Jack died of dysentery, and possibly pneumonia, on December 7, 1942.
 Morin just happened to be working on the burial detail the day Jack died.
 According to Morin, he and Lt.
 Henry Knox, of A Company, stopped to pick up a body of a dead American for cremation.
 When Morin looked down at the body, he realized that it was Jack Griswold his high school classmate.

 On the trip to the crematorium, the soldiers collected wood to be used to cremate Jack’s body.
-After the cremation, Jack’s ashes were given to the camp commandant and would remain with him until the end of the war.
+After the cremation, Jack’s ashes were given to the camp commandant in a box with his name on it and would remain with him until the end of the war.

 It should be mentioned that Jack’s parents received a telegram on New Year’s Eve 1942, stating that he was a POW.